Dudley Knox Library Covid-19 information - Dudley Knox Library

 Contact your library subject Liaison.

-See our FAQs list of questions and answers on how to use the library.
+See our list of questions and answers on how to use the library.

-See a guide to doing research at the library.
+See our guide to doing research at the library.

 Q3: What library services are available during the building closure?

 A3: DKL is still able to provide research assistance virtually and we are providing printing on request, Interlibrary Loan (ILL) services, and check-out of library materials for the NPS community.
 See the following Q&A for details.